mgifford/drupal-security/src/concerns.rst

 familiar with your website and its content needs to be involved in performing upgrades.

-Third party agencies are ultimately going to be involved, whether it the Domain Name Registrar or Content Delivery Network (CDN).
-The communications paths with these agencies needs to be clear and well documented.
-This recently happened with a large Canadian municipal website that was redirected to an image of a dancing banana using an approach known as **"social engineering"**.
+Third-party agencies are ultimately going to be involved in supporting your site.
+The protocol for communicating with these agencies needs to be clear and well documented.
+This recently happened with a large Canadian municipal website that was redirected to an image of a `dancing banana`_ using an approach known as `social engineering`_.
 By leveraging human vulnerability, crackers were able to gain control of critical infrastructure.
-Properly documented procedures are important, as 3rd party services can often be manipulated phony email or telephone requests.
+Properly documented procedures are important, as third-party services can often be manipulated phony email or telephone requests.

 It is also important to remember that one person working in isolation cannot be expected to be an expert in all aspects of Internet security.
 This is a vast